Boston Opera House

 Having seen four performances of the recent Boston Ballet production of Giselle (staged by Larissa Ponomarenko with choreography after Jean Coralli, Jules Perrot, and Marius Petipa), I found the one given on the afternoon of September 29 to be particularly moving.
 The cast offered an embarrassment of riches, with Ji Young Chae as Giselle and Tigran Mkrtchyan as Albrecht in addition to several outstanding dancers in supporting roles.
 Rather than discussing the leads first, I’ll give pride of place to some of the featured dancers who, as stars in their own right, helped bring the entire enterprise to an extraordinary height of dramatic power.

-First among them was Paul Craig as Hilarion, who was not all boyish; he played the character as a man deeply wounded by the indifference of the woman he loved.
+First among them was Paul Craig as Hilarion, who was not at all boyish; he played the character as a man deeply wounded by the indifference of the woman he loved.
 One couldn’t help but pity him in his first confrontation with Giselle when he kissed the backs of his fists in disgusted imitation of her flirtation with Albrecht, demanding to know why she was fooling around with an interloper.
 When she confessed her preference for Albrecht, Hilarion knew all was lost.

 Later, as he sat on the bench in front of Giselle’s cottage and tossed away the bouquet of flowers he had left as a gift, one felt the depth of his suffering.
 Adding insult to injury, when he presented Albrecht’s sword to Giselle in an attempt to prove that her favorite was not what he seemed, she simply turned to the man she loved and believed his reassurances rather than the evidence of her own eyes.